Find Affordable College Courses

 Read More…

-University of Massachusetts - Lowell came in at #10 in this year’s edition of the Best Public Health Schools in Massachusetts ranking.
-Located in the suburb of Lowell, UMass Lowell is a public college with a fairly large student population.
+University of Massachusetts - Lowell ranked #10 on this year’s Best Public Health Schools in Massachusetts list.
+Located in the large suburb of Lowell, UMass Lowell is a public college with a fairly large student population.

 The average amount in student loans that public health majors at UMass Lowell take out is $27,000.
 This translates to an average monthly loan payment of $177, based on a 10-year repayment plan.